peaclock/Rpi-code/README.md

 The 'Peaclock' is a Raspberry Pi powered smart wall clock that uses Amazon Alexa, but still has analog hands for the hour and minute.

-Team Members:
-Sheetal Jena
-Carolyn Majane
-Cynthia Baseman
-Maya Padmalayam
+Team Members: Sheetal Jena, Carolyn Majane, Cynthia Baseman, Maya Padmalayam

 Daylight savings time?
 No problem.
 The software on the Raspberry Pi that powers the clock takes care of resetting the time.